usf-cs272-spring2023/homework-ArgumentParser-template/.github/ISSUE_TEMPLATE/late-homework-request.md

 }
 ```

-*The most recent Github Action run will be used to determine your grade.
+*The most recent GitHub Action run will be used to determine your grade.
 If you want to use a different action run, please reach out on Piazza.*